Stocks Mixed As US Inflation Jumps To Four-decade High - UrduPoint

 US inflation continued to surge in March, sending the consumer price index (CPI) up 8.5 percent over the past 12 months, its largest increase since 1981, according to the US Labor Department.

-European markets fell in afternoon deals, with London's FTSE 100 shedding 0.7 percent, Frankfurt down 0.7 percent and Paris 0.5 percent lower.
+Wall Street stocks advanced nevertheless, with the Dow Jones Industrial Average rising 0.8 percent, the S&P 500 gaining 1.0 percent and the tech-heavy Nasdaq up 1.5 percent.

-But Wall Street opened higher, with the Dow Jones Industrial Average rising 0.4 percent, the S&P 500 gaining 0.6 percent and the tech-heavy Nasdaq up by more than one percent.
+European markets fell, with London's FTSE 100 ending the day down 0.6 percent.
+Frankfurt fell 0.5 percent and Paris shed 0.3 percent.

 Analysts said investors may see the March inflation reading as a sign that the CPI had reached its peak.